raoconnor/raoconnor.github.io/_posts/2025-01-17-data-center-redundancy-for-the-paranoid.md

 ## Causes of data center outages

 According to the Uptime Institute, power is the principal technical cause of site loss, followed by network, cooling, hardware, and software failures.
-My personal experience confirms this, with 5 out of 6 data center outages being power-related.
+My personal experience confirms this, with 5 out of 6 data center outages I have lived though being power-related.
 (Note that most power failures are internal to the data center and not due to grid failure.)

 Besides purely technical causes, human error—whether by an operator, misconfiguration, or due to a single point of failure in design—is a significant factor in outages.